 Friday, January 17th, 2014

-The first thing I learned from my time at Holyrood Partnership was to wear layers.
+THE first thing I learned from my time at Holyrood PR was to wear layers.
 It can get pretty cold working next to the fire exit and a jumper is the one thing you cannot work without.

 As a fourth year student I, like all others, am terrified of graduating.
 It is that time where the loan payments stop, council tax starts and you need to go into the big bad world of work.